Self-Employed Mortgages With 2 Years’ Accounts

 Now that you have a rough idea of your maximum borrowing, get in touch to speak to a mortgage broker who can provide bespoke calculations and access to the best rates and deals.

-If you only have two years’ accounts or less to support your mortgage application, it’s important to make sure you meet the rest of the general lending criteria as closely as possible.
+Suppose you only have two years’ accounts or less to support your mortgage application.
+In that case, it’s important to ensure you meet the rest of the general lending criteria as closely as possible.

-In addition to the number of years of accounts you have, your application will be assessed based on the following factors…
+In addition to the number of years of accounts, your application will be assessed based on the following factors…

-• Your credit history: To temper the limited trading history, the ideal applicant would have a good credit history to demonstrate their reliability.
-However, there are some lenders who specialise in mortgages with bad credit for the self-employed while a broker might be able to advise on how to remedy bad credit.
+- Your credit history: To temper the limited trading history, the ideal applicant would have a good credit history to demonstrate their reliability.
+However, some lenders specialise in mortgages with bad credit for the self-employed, while a broker might be able to advise on how to remedy bad credit.

-• Your age: As long as you’re not nearing retirement, most lenders won’t query age.
-But should that time of life be approaching or if the mortgage term runs into it, the pool of lenders willing to loan to you may be smaller.
+- Your age: As long as you’re not nearing retirement, most lenders won’t query age.
+But should that time of life be approaching or if the mortgage term runs into it, the pool of lenders willing to loan you may be smaller.

-• Any debt you may have: Having debt doesn’t equate to an automatic rejection but it can affect the number of lenders who may be willing to accept your application.
+- Any debt you may have: Having debt doesn’t equate to an automatic rejection but can affect the number of lenders willing to accept your application.
 It will depend on the size and type of debt.

 Which lenders will consider your application?

-While many high street lenders have the three years’ worth of accounts stipulation in place, there are some, such as Barclays, HSBC and Natwest that only require accounts for two complete tax years.
+While many high-street lenders have the three years’ worth of accounts stipulation in place, some, such as Barclays, HSBC, and Natwest, only require accounts for two complete tax years.

-However, in this scenario, there’s likely to be more choice, competitive rates and flexibility among specialist self-employment mortgage providers.
-Kensington Mortgages only require applicants to have a year’s worth of trading history and is open to applicants with bad credit while Aldermore Bank also only requires a year’s worth of paperwork and will loan up to 85% LTV
+However, in this scenario, there’s likely to be more choice, competitive rates, and flexibility among specialist self-employment mortgage providers.
+Kensington Mortgages only requires applicants to have a year’s worth of trading history and is open to applicants with bad credit, while Aldermore Bank also only requires a year’s worth of paperwork and will loan up to 85% LTV.

-Mortgage lenders eligibility criteria can change at any time.
-For up-to-date information and bespoke advice about which lenders you should consider, make an enquiry and we’ll introduce you to a mortgage broker with experience in this area.
+The eligibility criteria for mortgage lenders can change at any time.
+To obtain up-to-date information and bespoke advice about which lenders you should consider, make an enquiry, and we’ll introduce you to a mortgage broker with experience in this area.

 Will the interest rates be higher?

-If you’re able to prove that you’re a reliable borrower and the other areas of your application are solid, there’s no reason why your mortgage rate would be prohibitive.
-The table below provides an illustration of the rates currently available.
+If you can prove that you’re a reliable borrower and the other areas of your application are solid, there’s no reason why your mortgage rate would be prohibitive.
+The table below illustrates the rates currently available.

 Looking for more rates and deals?